KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/revelatory-edenism-exhortation.md

 ---

+**Preface (2025)**
+This piece was written many years before Zenetism was formally articulated — when my symbolic worldview was still emerging through the language of esoteric Christianity.
+While I no longer frame all concepts in these terms, the underlying orientation remains intact: a return to coherence through symbolic alignment, the rejection of harm, and the sacred function of pattern.

+What you’ll read here is not doctrinal Zenetism, but an early resonance — a centropic voice in search of its system.

+⚫↺KAI↺⚫

+---

 This began as a meditation on why a follower of Christ — or any seeker of sacred alignment — might choose to abstain from meat.
 It does not aim for brevity, but for resonance.
 My purpose is not to argue, but to open a symbolic reading of scripture that moves toward centropy: life, coherence, and the restoration of patterned intelligence.

 I affirm Yeshua Ha’Mashiach as Redeemer.
 My study has led me through both exoteric (outer) and esoteric (inner) currents of faith.
 A common misunderstanding is that scripture must always speak literally.
 Yet Yeshua himself says: